 If you're planning to buy a house with someone else (particularly someone who is not a spouse or partner), you absolutely must put your co-ownership plans into writing.
 Otherwise, if a problem develops that you can't resolve on your own, a court might wind up making important decisions for you, or even ordering the property sold.

 Also realize that the legal requirements for house co-ownership agreements vary by state (such as rules for taking title as tenants in common), so failing to learn about this could lead to problems and disputes later.
+Let's talk about:

 What Your Co-Ownership Agreement Should Cover